Therm-a-Rest NeoAir XLite - Women's Review

 Once you get used to the noise and sleeping on a bouncy rolling cloud, the NeoAir XLite is comfortable.
 We like to fill the pad up fully (it is not self-inflating), and then lie on it and let a bit of air out until it feels comfortable.
 An addition of a one-way valve system or the "WingLock" valve has a larger opening and one-way inflation.
 The NeoAir also comes with a pump sack, which makes inflation easier.
 The new one-way valve syste ism less intuitive than some, but it's relatively straightforward to figure out.

 As with all lightweight gear, you need to be delicate with this product and treat it with respect.
 Some of our testers are going on year four of owning the same NeoAir XLite, and it hasn't had a single hole.
 The same cannot be said for other models.

-At 11.8 oz, this is the lightest sleeping pad by far in this review.
+At 11.8 ounces, this is the lightest sleeping pad by far in this review.

-The NeoAir XLite Women's is the second most expensive sleeping pad in this review at $159.95; we think it is worth it.
-If you want to significantly lighten up your sleeping system while not sacrificing warmth or comfort, we think that the XLite is a good investment.
-If you are hard on your gear and don't have the patience or attention to treat it with care, this model may not be a good value for you because you'll have to replace it often.
-In that case, go for something more durable like the ProLite.
+The NeoAir XLite Women's is near the top of the price range for women's sleeping pads in this review — we think it is worth it.
+If you want to significantly lighten up your sleeping system while not sacrificing warmth or comfort, the XLite is a good investment.
+If you are hard on your gear and don't have the patience or attention to treat it with care, this model may not be a good value for you because you may have to replace it often.
+In that case, go for something more durable.
 As a bonus, we think the Women's XLite is a better value than the men's because of its higher R-value and smaller packed size.